THE RESPONSE FREE!

 Our Services are intended for use by users aged 16 and older.
 In all cases, we do not market to or intentionally collect any personally identifiable information from children under 18 years of age.
 If you are under 18, please do not register with us or provide us with any personally identifying information.
 If we become aware that a visitor under the age of 18 has submitted personal information without verifiable parental consent, we will remove his or her information from our files.
 Please contact us at Keri [at] solutionsjournalism.org if you become aware that a child for which you are the parent or guardian has provided us with personal information without your consent.

-If you have provided us with any information during a prior visit to or use of the Organization site, you may request that we give you access to such information by sending us an email to Keri [at] solutionsjournalism.org.
+If you have provided us with any information during a prior visit to or use of our site, you may request that we give you access to such information by sending us an email to Keri [at] solutionsjournalism.org.
 You have the right to review the information and make any corrections to it that are appropriate.

 If your personal information changes (such as zip code, phone, email or postal address), or if at any point you'd like to be removed from our systems entirely, you may contact us directly by emailing us at Keri [at] solutionsjournalism.org.